chaycereed/statquiz/README.md

 Welcome to **statquiz** — a tiny, friendly R package that turns your IDE into a personal stats training ground.

-If you've ever wished you could drill statistics the same way you'd practice piano scales or coding interview questions, this is exactly that… but way more fun.

 `statquiz` gives you **randomized statistical questions**, you solve them using real R code, and then the package tells you whether you nailed it or not.
 No multiple choice.
 No guessing.
 Just *you*, your brain, and your IDE.

 ---